drBenway/pixi-vn-wiki/start/dialogue.md

 The dialogue/narration is the core of the visual novel.

 In Pixi’VN, is possible to set/get a current dialogue and get the history of dialogues.
-A dialogue can link to a [character](/start/character#use-characters-in-the-game) or [character id](/start/character#use-characters-in-the-game) or a string and will be used to indicate who is speaking.
+A dialogue can link to a [character](/start/character#use-characters-in-the-game) or a string and will be used to indicate who is speaking.

 ## Set a Current Dialogue

-To set a current dialogue, use the `narration.dialogue`.
+To set the current dialogue, you can use the `narration.dialogue`.

 ```typescript
 // in this example, not exists a character with id 'Alice'